 Gordon Growth Model

-The Gordon Growth Model, also known as the dividend discount model, is commonly used to value businesses that pay dividends.
-It calculates the present value of expected dividends by dividing the dividend payment by the difference between the discount rate and the expected dividend growth rate.
+The Gordon Growth Model, also known as the dividend discount model, is commonly used to value dividend-paying businesses.
+It calculates the present value of expected dividends by dividing the dividend payment by the difference between the discount and expected dividend growth rates.

 Formula: Value = D1 / (r – g)